PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Abstract

 \section{Abstract}

-Mixture-of-Experts (MoE) models have shown strong potential in scaling language models efficiently by activating only a small subset of experts per input.
-However, their widespread deployment remains limited due to the high memory overhead associated with storing all expert parameters, particularly as the number of experts increases.
-To address this challenge, prior works have explored expert dropping and merging strategies, yet they often suffer from performance drop at high compression ratios.
-In this paper, we introduce \name, a training-free MoE compression method that achieves both high accuracy and efficient inference through two key innovations: First, \name performs sparse expert merging by identifying element-wise weight redundancy and specialization.
-It uses a dual-mask to capture both shared and expert-specific parameters.
-Second, to avoid the overhead of storing binary masks and signs, \name introduces a bit-packed encoding scheme that reuses underutilized exponent bits, enabling efficient MoE inference on GPUs.
-Extensive experiments demonstrate that \name can compress MoE models by up to 50\% while maintaining accuracy across various tasks.
-Specifically, it outperforms prior MoE compression methods by up to 16.7\% on MMLU at 50\% compression ratio, and achieves up to 1.28$\times$ inference speedup.
+Mixture-of-Experts (MoE) have shown strong potential in scaling language models efficiently by activating only a small subset of experts per input.
+However, their deployment remains limited due to the high memory overhead associated with storing all expert parameters, particularly as the number of experts increases.
+To address this challenge, prior works have explored expert dropping and merging strategies; however, they often suffer from notable performance drop especially at high compression ratios due to their reliance on coarse-grained tensor- or expert-level operations.
+In this paper, we introduce \name, the first MoE merging method to enable fine-grained element-wise merging while achieving both high accuracy and inference speed, via two key innovations: First, \name performs sparse expert merging by identifying element-wise weight redundancy and specialization.
+It introduces a dual-mask approach to capture both shared and expert-specific salient parameters.
+Second, to avoid the overhead of storing masks and signs, we introduce a bit-packed encoding scheme that reuses underutilized exponent bits, enabling efficient MoE inference on GPUs.
+Extensive experiments demonstrate that \name outperforms prior MoE compression methods by up to 16.7\% on MMLU at 50\% compression ratio, and achieves up to 1.80$\times$ end-to-end inference throughput gain.
 The code is available at https://github.com/Supercomputing-System-AI-Lab/PuzzleMoE.